mikewitt/ambitious/README.md

 >
 > There is an issue where Tailwind CSS will not run properly if there is a space in *any part* of the base directory to your project.
 This is a problem with Hugo, see Hugo issues [17149](https://github.com/golang/go/issues/17149) and [7333](https://github.com/gohugoio/hugo/issues/7333)

-> [!INFO]
+> [!IMPORTANT]
 > Some browsers will cache the page styles, and will not see updates unless you refresh the page and clear the cache.
-On Chrome, shift-click the reload button (or Shift+F5) to reload the styles.
+On Chrome, shift-click the reload button (or Shift+F5) to force the browser to ignore the cache and hard refresh the page.
+So, style changes may not be reflected until you hard refresh the page.

 ## TODO:
  - Issues with rendering unnecessarily short articles--content is shrunk